AlanJ97/Weather-Dasboard-API/Instructions for deployment of project.md

 6.  **Implement CODEOWNERS:**
     *   The `.github/CODEOWNERS` file was created and configured to automatically assign reviewers for pull requests based on the directory being changed.
     *   This enforces that the right people review changes to the `app/`, `infra/`, and `docs/` directories.
+    *   **Note on Self-Approval:** By default, PR authors cannot approve their own PRs.
+As a solo administrator, the "Merge without waiting for requirements to be met (bypass rules)" option must be used to merge changes.

 ## Module 3: Continuous Integration (CI)